diplodoc-platform/docs-release-action/README.md

 Create a file named `.github/workflows/release.yml` in your repo.

 This workflow performs the following:
+- Checks for changes to run the build for documentation only
 - Builds the documentation
 - Uploads build output to the storage
 - Registers new stable version of documentation